 \section{RoleRef: A Benchmark for Evaluating RPA's Refusal Ability}

-We first introduce the scenarios where RPAs should refuse to answer.
-Then, based on the scenarios requiring refusal, we construct our dataset RoleRef (\textbf{Role}-playing agents \textbf{Ref}use to answer).
+We first define the refusal capability for RPAs, then introduce the scenarios where RPAs should refuse to answer.
+Finally, based on the scenarios requiring refusal, we construct our dataset RoleRef (\textbf{Role}-playing agents \textbf{Ref}use to answer).
 Finally, we propose an evaluation framework to comprehensively measure the role-playing capabilities of RPAs, with a particular emphasis on how they refuse inappropriate or irrelevant questions.